LibCrowds/docs/docs/projects/new.md

 ??? question "How do I open this page?"

-    Administrator or editor rights are required to access this page.
-If you have the correct rights:

     1. Sign in to your LibCrowds account.
     2. Click your username at the right of the naviation bar.
     3. Select **Project Admin** from the dropdown menu.
     3. Select **New Project** from the dashboard menu on the left-hand side.

-??? question "How do I request administrator or editor rights?"

-    To request administrator or editor rights please get in touch by clicking the email icon in the footer of each page.

 ![A screenshot of the collection volumes admin page](/assets/img/admin-project-new.png?raw=true)
 <br><small>*A screenshot of the collection volumes admin page*</small>